SirCodes-A-Lot/photoApi/README.txt

 --------------------------------------------------------------------------------

-/deletePhoto
+/photo
+method - DELETE
-deletes a photo from the database matching the provided filename. the number deleted will be 0 if the photo was not in the database or 1 if it was (as this api only accepts unique filenames, this number should not be more than 1 in normal use). method - POST request -
+description - deletes a photo from the database matching the provided filename. the number deleted will be 0 if the photo was not in the database or 1 if it was (as this api only accepts unique filenames, this number should not be more than 1 in normal use). request -
 {
 	"filename" : "pic.jpeg"